Can you accurately tell a person’s ethnicity just by looking? The quick answer is you can’t.

 Ever been invited to a Quinceañera?
 Or a traditional Korean wedding?
 Your friend may look more Caucasian than Korean but his family celebrates occasions specific to Asian culture.
 This is an instance when you can venture a guess as to ethnicity and have a good chance of getting it right.

 Even a casual look through a person’s social media photos can be enough to hazard a guess.
-There are occasions and practices that are indicative of certain cultures.
+Some occasions and practices are indicative of certain cultures.
 Pooled with circumstantial data like appearance, language, and the like, you may be able to arrive at a good guess.

 Details from shared information

 You can also try to get closer to guessing a person’s ethnicity from shared information.
 Take a clue from past conversations.
 Tidbits scattered here and there or mentioned in passing could give you clues about a person’s ethnicity.

 If you don’t want to ask, listening for cues mentioned in passing can help you hazard guess.
 Active listening is also a good way to determine if it is OK to ask questions like these.
 A person who shares information about his ethnicity may be OK about having this conversation with you.